OpenRTX/openrtx.github.io/md380_mods.md

   flat cable and the speaker wires, which you should remove first.
 - At this point you should have the internal radio assembly separated from the case

+### Accessing the RF side PCB
+The **RF → MCU mod requires also accessing the RF side of the PCB**, the one which faces the heat sink.

+- Remove the 11 Philips #0 screws from the logic side of the PCB \
+- Remove the 2 Torx T6 screws from the side button PCB \
+- Desolder the antenna connector \
+The antenna connector is fixed to the heat sink with two screws, removing them should NOT be necessary to perform the mod
+- Use a pair of tweezers or a spudger to gently pull the side button PCB out of the heat sink. \
+Be careful not to break the solder joints between the button PCB and the main PCB. \
+- Now carefully detach the heat sink from the PCB assembly, you should be able to see the RF side of the PCB. \

 ### Mic → MCU
 The modification enables the MCU on the radio to directly access the audio signal coming from the microphone, bypassing the HR_C5000 normally used to sample microphone input.
 We cannot use the HR_C5000 ADCs, because those can be accessed only in DMR mode, and we are leveraging HR_C5000 analog FM mode to transmit M17 data.

 The MD-380 has already access to the microphone input, this is used for the VOX function in the original firmware, however this input is heavily filtered, which results in an analog bandwidth which is too narrow to be used for voice input.
-**Instead we pick up the signal from the MIC_OUT line, which is used for the voice input and feed it to the VOX line, so that it can be sampled by the MCU**.
+Instead we pick up the signal from the MIC_OUT line, which is used for the voice input and feed it to the VOX line, so that it can be sampled by the MCU.

-The modification itself is quite small, we need to remove the EC151 capacitor and **remove the D102 diode.
+The modification itself is quite small, we need to remove the EC151 capacitor and remove the D102 diode. \
-Here is the mod, represented on the schematic of the radio:** \
+Here is the mod, represented on the schematic of the radio: \
 ![MD-380 Schematic](_media/audio_mod_schematic.svg)

 This is the logic board of the TYT MD-380:

 ![MD-380](_media/md380.jpg)

-We are going to remove EC151 and **remove D102**, this is a picture of the two components before the modification:
+We are going to remove EC151 and remove D102, this is a picture of the two components before the modification:

 ![MD-380 Before the Mic Modification](_media/md380_mod_before.jpg)